barbagroup/AmgXWrapper/paper.md

 This code provides access to multi-GPU computing from PETSc-based applications, using NVIDIA's AmgX library.
-The PETSc (Portable, Extensible Toolkit for Scientific Computation) library, developed by Argonne National Laboratory, is a very popular high-performance software through for scientific applications modeled by partial differential equations.
+The PETSc (Portable, Extensible Toolkit for Scientific Computation) library, developed by Argonne National Laboratory, is a very popular high-performance software through for scientific applications modeled by partial differential equations [@petsc-user-ref].
 It executes in distributed systems via message-passing communications with MPI.
 NVIDIA's AmgX library is a multi-GPU linear-algebra package that supports multigrid preconditioners and Krylov solvers.